 - Big Fun: His new regeneration in "Doom Coalition".

 - The Bus Came Back: After the New Eighth Doctor Adventures finale he comes back in Doom Coalition 4 in a new regeneration (although it could be the other way around from his perspective).

-- Dirty Coward: Both incarnations, but while Garden Monk's cowardice was tempered with his regret the "Rev. Mortimer" incarnation is really pathetic in his selfishness.
+- Dirty Coward: Both male incarnations, but while Garden Monk's cowardice was tempered with his regret the "Rev. Mortimer" incarnation is really pathetic in his selfishness.

 - Easily Forgiven: Notably subverted.
 Eight can't bring himself to forgive the Monk.

 - By the time of Dalek Universe the Tenth Doctor has softened a bit.
 He's still very frustrated at the female incarnation's actions, but he's so desperate for other Time Lords he'll take anyone and is legitimately heartbroken when the newly-titled Nun gets herself lost in the vortex because she thought the Doctor was lying about the dangers of flying her TARDIS.